Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 The intercept of the model was estimated at -0.349 (SE = 0.028, p < 2e-16), indicating the baseline log₁₀(stability) when all predictor variables are at their reference levels.

 Among the predictors, log₁₀(imbalance) showed a significant negative effect on stability (Estimate = -0.054, SE = 0.016, p = 0.0009).
-This suggests that as imbalance increases, stability tends to decrease.
+This suggests that as imbalance increases (more balance), stability tends to decrease.

 Nutrient concentration also had a significant positive effect on stability, with estimates for 0.35 g/L (Estimate = 0.180, SE = 0.019, p < 2e-16) and 0.75 g/L (Estimate = 0.212, SE = 0.019, p < 2e-16) indicating increased stability with higher nutrient levels.

 Finally, temperature regimes showed a significant effect on stability.
 Both 22–25 °C (Estimate = -0.078, SE = 0.019, p = 3.81e-05) and 25–28 °C (Estimate = -0.098, SE = 0.025, p = 8.44e-05) significantly reduced stability when compared to the baseline (18–21 °C).

-Richness did not show a significant effect on stability (Estimate = 0.002, SE = 0.019, p = 0.91).
+Richness did not show a significant effect on stability (Estimate = 0.002, SE = 0.019, p = 0.91), which suggests that it is not richness per se that affects stability in this system.
+Similar results have been previously reported in the literature, e.g. (Petchey et al. 2002)[https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1034/j.1600-0706.2002.990203.x?casa_token=THaSxpjziQcAAAAA%3Ay_0gJhnL_rcPsrolHEmZvI0VF14a43WRDTy_UB_kDPQOxq2EA98NQT65Co63J58NCeW-SiTIjoDkgelQ] who found that species richness did not significantly impact temporal stability in fluctuating environment.

 In summary, our findings show that temporal stability is significantly influenced by response diversity (imbalance), nutrient concentration, and temperature, with higher nutrient concentrations enhancing stability and higher temperatures reducing it.
 However, species richness was not a significant determinant of stability within the conditions of this study.